 How do I make a vague goal measurable?

-What tools help me stick to goals?
+Which tools help me stick to goals?

-How often should I reassess my goals?
+When should I reassess my goals?

 Weekly tactical checks, monthly progress reviews, and quarterly strategy sessions work well for most people.